tevslin/zoombuddy/README.md

 # zoombuddy
-app to determine abn track ip connection suitability for teleconferencing
+app to determine and track ip connection suitability for teleconferencing

 wip